Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 5. Interlocking metal weatherstripping

 Designed to provide a durable and effective barrier against air, water, and noise infiltration.
-It consists of metal strips with interlocking profiles that fit together when the door is closed, creating a nice tight seal.
+It consists of metal strips with interlocking profiles that fit together when the door is closed, creating a nice, tight seal.

 Pros:

-• Provides a tight and secure seal against air and water infiltration
+• Seals tightly against air and water

-• Can accommodate wider gaps and irregular surfaces
+• Fits wider gaps and uneven surfaces

 • Long-lasting and low-maintenance